Skip to main content

 How Is Nonprofit Management Different?

 While some overall management principles are the same among nonprofit, for-profit and government organizations, several aspects of management are unique to nonprofit firms.
-A careful study of the nuances of managing in a nonprofit scenario can lead nonprofit professionals to find more success and fulfillment in their careers.
-An online MPA program with a concentration in nonprofit management gives professionals a valuable head start toward a thriving career as a nonprofit manager.
+A careful study of the nuances of managing in this scenario can lead nonprofit professionals to find more success and fulfillment in their careers.

 The Organization’s Mission

-The success of a nonprofit manager begins with the organization’s mission statement.
-Nonprofits are unique in that their goal for every facet of operations is to further a cause, not to profit.
-Nonprofit management should focus on casting vision in every project and every scenario in the workplace, and it should always point the team back to the overarching cause with a sense of urgency, rather than trying to reach specific financial or sales goals.
+Nonprofit management should focus on casting vision in every project and every scenario in the workplace and it should always point the team back to the overarching cause with a sense of urgency, rather than trying to reach specific financial or sales goals.
+This mission-driven approach creates a fundamentally different work culture compared to for-profit businesses, where success is often measured primarily by revenue growth and profitability.

-Nonprofits face a different set of legal requirements than do for-profit businesses or government agencies.
-Nonprofit managers need to be well-versed in the various legal requirements their organization must meet in order to maintain tax exempt status.
-Enrolling in an online MPA program in nonprofit management gives aspiring nonprofit managers a foundation in tax laws as they apply to nonprofits; after graduation, managers must stay abreast of any changes or updates to tax laws that may affect their organization.
+Enrolling in an online MPA program in nonprofit management gives aspiring nonprofit managers a foundation in tax laws as they apply to nonprofits.
+After graduation, managers must stay abreast of any changes or updates to tax laws that may affect their organization.

 Funding and Budgeting

 The overall principles of budgeting in a nonprofit organization are similar to how it works in for-profit businesses and government agencies, although the source of funding and allocation of money does vary.
 Nonprofits cannot keep any profits earned by their organization or accumulate any wealth; they must spend any earnings on operations for their organization.
-Nonprofit management also involves the process of researching, writing and applying for grants to provide crucial funding for the organization’s operations.

 Contracting With the Government